audienceproject/spark-dynamodb/README.md

 - `bytesPerRCU` number of bytes that can be read per second with a single Read Capacity Unit.
 Default 4000 (4 KB).
 This value is multiplied by two when `stronglyConsistentReads=false`
 - `filterPushdown` whether or not to use filter pushdown to DynamoDB on scan requests.
 Default true.
 - `throughput` the desired read throughput to use.
 It overwrites any calculation used by the package.
 It is intended to be used with tables that are on-demand.
 Defaults to 100 for on-demand.
+- `itemCount` the number of items in the table.
+This overrides requesting it from the table itself.
+- `tableSize` the number of bytes in the table.
+This overrides requesting it from the table itself.

 The following parameters can be set as options on the Spark writer object before saving.